open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 * it listens for a `SIGTRAP` which will be generated when the breakpoint is hit
 * when the breakpoint is hit, ltrace can examine the stack of the tracee and print information such as function name, parameters, return codes, etc.

 Let's try the next crackme.
 If we remove `my_strcmp` from the previous crackme you can solve it even without `strings` because `strcmp` is called from `libc.so`.
 You can use `ltrace` and see what functions are used and check for their given parameters.
-Try it out on the following crackme where `strings` does not help (`02-tutorial-execution-tracing/crackme2` from the tutorial archive):
+Try it out on the following crackme where `strings` does not help ([crackme2](./activities/02-tutorial-execution-tracing/src)):

 ```c
 #include <stdio.h>